 The Deeper Sleep state is similar to the Deep Sleep state but the core voltage is reduced to a lower level.
 The Deeper Sleep state is entered through assertion of the DPRSTP# pin while in the Deep Sleep state.
-Exit from Deeper Sleep is initiated by DPRSTP# deassertion.
+Exit from Deeper Sleep is initiated by DPRSTP# de-assertion.
 PECI is not available and will not respond while in the Deeper Sleep State.
-Refer to the appropriate Thermal and Mechanical Design Guidelines (see Section 1.2) for guidance on how to ensure PECI thermal data is available when the Deeper Sleep State is enabled.